We are committed to building a community of homeless people and their supporters,

 Our group’s fundamental principles are rooted in the values we gained at the event:

 First, serving others is one of the most powerful motivational tools.
 Second, with a proper set of support and opportunity, homeless people are not only able to establish economic self-sufficiency, but also create a positive impact on the society.

-With the beliefs, we have created Street Company, an organization by the homeless with a vision to serve the homeless peers and the community.
-We focus on creating social enterprises that hire local homeless peers and serve the city community.
+With the beliefs in mind, we have created Street Company; an organization by the homeless with a vision to serve the homeless peers and the community.
+We focus on creating social enterprises that will hire our homeless peers within our community.